netspective/fluent/README.centos.markdown

 Example:

-       $ ./bp-pub --data-gen-ip 127.0.0.1 --data-gen-port 5000 --domain blood --device-id BP_LAB3 --log-info blood.info --log-data blood.data --log4cpp-conf ../src/c++/production/conf/simulation_log_bp.conf
+        $ ./bp-pub --data-gen-ip 127.0.0.1 --data-gen-port 5000 --domain bp --device-id BP_LAB121 --log-info bp.info --log-data bp.data --log4cpp-conf ../src/c++/production/conf/simulation_log_bp.conf

 * Once the publisher binds with the data generator and send a command, it receives data from data-generator and displays the data in the log files.

 **NOTE : The category name arguments passed to the application needs to be configured in the log4cpp configuration file with the appender and layout format**